 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are usually more costly than phone calls made at home.
+Phone calls made in jail are usually more expensive than phone calls made at home.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the rules and are disciplined, your ability to use the phone might get reduced or cut altogether.

 The La Crosse County Jail phone number is: (608) 785-9630